Zach Parise and Nathan MacKinnon star as the Avalanche pound the Blackhawks 5-0 - WTOP News

+CHICAGO (AP) — Nathan MacKinnon put a stylish finish on a runaway win for the Colorado Avalanche.

-CHICAGO (AP) — Zach Parise had two goals and an assist, and the Colorado Avalanche beat the lowly Chicago Blackhawks 5-0 on Thursday night.
+MacKinnon scored with 2:28 left for his 100th point this season, and the Avalanche rolled to a 5-0 victory over the lowly Chicago Blackhawks on Thursday night.

-Colorado star Nathan MacKinnon had a goal and an assist, giving him 100 points in 61 games this season.
-Ross Colton and Devon Toews also scored, and Justus Annunen made 25 saves in his first career shutout in nine NHL appearances.
+Zach Parise had two goals and an assist as Colorado earned its second straight win.
+Ross Colton and Devon Toews also scored, and Justus Annunen made 24 saves in his first career shutout in nine NHL appearances.

+“He’s been looking great,” MacKinnon said of Annunen.
+“Pumped for him.
+It’s pretty special to get your first shutout.”

+MacKinnon scored his 36th goal when he sent a wrist shot between Petr Mrazek’s legs.
+He also picked up his 64th assist on Colton’s goal in the second period.

 The Avalanche improved to 2-1 against the Blackhawks this season.
 The teams play again on Monday night at Colorado.

-Last-place Chicago dropped its fifth consecutive game and is now 5-20-4 in its last 29 games.
+Last-place Chicago dropped to 5-20-4 in its last 29 games.
+Mrazek made 29 saves for the Blackhawks, who were shut out for the eighth time this season.

+“I don’t think we responded well when we got down,” defenseman Jarred Tinordi said.
+“I think we got tentative.
+We were just kind of watching them make plays, watching them exit the zone, and it’s frustrating.”

-Colton’s 13th goal gave Colorado a 2-0 lead 6:56 into the second period.
+Colton’s 13th goal gave Colorado a 2-0 lead 6:56 into the second.
 With Connor Bedard in the penalty box for interference, Colton flipped a rebound over a prone Mrazek after his redirection was stopped by the goaltender.

-Colton had no points in his previous four games.
-MacKinnon picked up his 64th assist on the play.

 Parise then finished Ryan Johansen’s drive to the net, knocking it home at 7:38 for his third goal in his 12th game with Colorado.
 He also scored in the first on a 2-on-1 break with defenseman Jack Johnson.